 This message means you have a problem, usually with a website address in your data.

-Dates should be in the formats defined by the 360Giving Standard.
+Dates should be in the formats defined by the 360Giving Data Standard.

-A datetime format is a very specific form of a date and time that is specified by the 360Giving Standard.
+All Last Modified fields should be in datetime format, which is a very specific form of a date and time that is specified by the 360Giving Data Standard.

 A datetime should be in the form of YYYY-MM-DDThh:mm:ss±hh:mm where:

-If any of the following fields are missing the data is seen as invalid against the schema.
+If any of the following fields are missing, the data is invalid against the schema.

 |Amount Awarded||amountAwarded||Every grant needs to specify the amount of money awarded|